themmyloluwaa/100DaysOfGrowth/readme.md

 - I finished chapter 9 of automate the boring stuff with python book where i learnt about how to copy, rename, move, and delete, zip directories using the os, send2trash, zipfile modules.
 - I also learnt about kubernetes Volume, PersistentVolume PersistentVolumeClaim and StorageClass.
 Today, the emptyDir volume mount type also finally made sense in the specification.
 - I finished the mobile and desktop navigation bar for the UI of the microservice i'm building.

+### Day 43

+- Today was my rest day and I wrote end to end test using cypress.io for four pages to model how users would use the UI service.
+I tested for form filling, text elements containing the correct text content, navigation, button event handling, etc.
+- Tomorrow, I would start off with solving the dungeon problem using BFS and arm myself with the knowledge of topological sort.